airbytehq/airbyte/docs/integrations/sources/mysql-migrations.md

 ## Upgrading to 4.0.0

 This release is a complete rewrite of source mysql and was built with backward compability.
-No user action is necessary. when updating to 4.0.0.
+No user action is necessary when updating to 4.0.0.

 ## Upgrading to 3.0.0